 I have been working with sexual trauma survivors for many years and feel that EFT can bring about a huge shift in the recovery process.
 Counseling along with EFT helps in releasing the repressed emotions and memories and paves the way for healing.
 The tearless trauma technique makes it easier for people to release trauma without revealing all the details.

-EFT for Abuse
+EFT for Trauma

 Psychological and physical Symptoms